Denazification: French zone

 The French were less vigorous, for a number of reasons, than the other Western powers, not even using the term "denazification", instead calling it "épuration" (purification).
-At the same time, some French occupational commanders had served in the collaborationist Vichy regime during the war where they had formed friendly relationships with Germans.
-As a result, in the French zone mere membership in the Nazi Party was much less important than in the other zones.
+At the same time, some French occupational commanders had served in the collaborationist Vichy regime during the war, where they had formed friendly relationships with the Germans.
+As a result, in the French zone, mere membership in the Nazi Party was much less important than in the other zones.

 Because teachers had been strongly Nazified, the French began by removing three-quarters of all teachers from their jobs.
-However, finding that the schools could not be run without them, they were soon rehired, although subject to easy dismissal.
-A similar process governed technical experts.
-The French were the first to turn over the vetting process to Germans, while maintaining French power to reverse any German decision.
+However, finding that the schools could not be run without them, they were soon rehired, although subject to easy dismissal—a similar process governed technical experts.
+The French were the first to turn over the vetting process to the Germans, while maintaining French power to reverse any German decision.
 Overall, the business of denazification in the French zone was considered a "golden mean between an excessive degree of severity and an inadequate standard of leniency", laying the groundwork for an enduring reconciliation between France and Germany.
-In the French zone only thirteen Germans were categorized as "major offenders".
+In the French zone, only thirteen Germans were categorized as "major offenders".

-Brown Book
+Brown book

-Braunbuch — Kriegs- und Naziverbrecher in der Bundesrepublik: Staat - Wirtschaft - Verwaltung - Armee - Justiz - Wissenschaft (English title: Brown Book — War and Nazi Criminals in the Federal Republic: State, Economy, Administration, Army, Justice, Science) is a book written by Albert Norden in 1965.
-In this book Norden claimed that 1,800 politicians and other prominents in West Germany held prominent positions in Germany prior to 1945, became rich etc.
+Braunbuch – Kriegs- und Naziverbrecher in der Bundesrepublik: Staat – Wirtschaft – Verwaltung – Armee – Justiz – Wissenschaft (English title: Brown Book – War and Nazi Criminals in the Federal Republic: State, Economy, Administration, Army, Justice, Science) is a book written by Albert Norden in 1965.
+In this book, Norden detailed 1,800 Nazis who maintained high-ranking positions in postwar West Germany.

 Altogether 1,800 West German persons and their past were covered: especially 15 Ministers and state secretaries, 100 admirals and generals, 828 judges or state lawyers and high law officers, 245 officials of the Foreign Office and of embassies and consulates in leading position, 297 high police officers and officers of the Verfassungsschutz.
-The first brown book was seized in West Germany — on Frankfurt Book Fair — by judicial resolution.
+The first brown book was seized in West Germany – on Frankfurt Book Fair – by judicial resolution.

 The contents of this book received substantial attention in West Germany and other countries.
 The West German government stated, at that time, that it was "all falsification".
 Later on, however, it became clear that the data of the book were largely correct.
 Hanns Martin Schleyer, for example, really had been a member of the SS.
 The book was translated into 10 languages.
 Amongst the reactions to it was also a similar West German book of the same name, covering the topic of Nazis re-emerging in high-level positions in the GDR.

 In addition to the Braunbuch the educational booklet Das ganze System ist braun (The whole system is brown) was published in the GDR.

-Contemporary implications

-For the future of Europe

-The end of denazification saw the ad hoc creation initially of the Western Union which would be institutionalised as the Western European Union in 1947 and 1955, with a broad socio-economic remit actually implemented in the strict domain of arms control.